electric-sql/electric/README.md

 ## HTTP API Documentation

 The HTTP API documentation is defined through an OpenAPI 3.1.0 specification found in `docs/electric-api.yaml`.
 Documentation for the API can be generated with `npm run docs:generate`.

+## Contributing

+See the [Community Guidelines](https://github.com/electric-sql/electric/blob/main/CODE_OF_CONDUCT.md) including the [Guide to Contributing](https://github.com/electric-sql/electric/blob/main/CONTRIBUTING.md) and [Contributor License Agreement](https://github.com/electric-sql/electric/blob/main/CLA.md).

+## Support

+We have an [open community Discord](https://discord.electric-sql.com).
+Come and say hello and let us know if you have any questions or need any help getting things running.

+It's also super helpful if you leave the project a star here at the [top of the page☝️](#start-of-content)